fluent/fluent-plugin-opensearch/README.md

 Since Elasticsearch 7.9 that is predessor software of OpenSearch, Data Streams was introduced.

-**NOTE:** This feature is slated to support.
-Currently, this fetaure is not supported yet.
+**NOTE:** This feature is slated to official support.
+Currently, this fetaure is beta.

 You can enable this feature by specifying `@type opensearch_data_stream`.